 - Arrows may only be shot at approved targets

 - Only bullet point, target or field point arrow tips may be used.
-(Hunters sighting in may use broadhead points only on their own targets and only at designated times)
+We don’t recommend the use of Field Point arrows due to over penetration.
+Hunters sighting in may use broadhead points only on their own targets and only at designated times.

 - Minors must be accompanied by an adult – in groups of minors at least two adults must always be present.